Lithuanian language: Grand Duchy of Lithuania period

 The early 18th century was devastating for the Lithuanian speakers as the Great Northern War plague outbreak in 1700–1721 killed 49% of residents in the Grand Duchy of Lithuania (1/3 of residents in Lithuania proper and up to 1/2 of residents in Samogitia) and 53% of residents in Lithuania Minor (more than 90% of the deceased were Prussian Lithuanians).
 On the other hand, Lithuanian language seminars were established in the University of Königsberg (1718) and in the Prussian University of Halle (1727).

 Until 1741 in the Lithuanian Province (Provinz Litauen) of the Kingdom of Prussia, which encompassed the counties of Klaipėda, Tilsit, Ragnit, Insterburg, there were 275 Lithuanian primary schools (in multinational areas separate classes were formed for Lithuanian and German speakers), in 1800 – 411 Lithuanian schools.

 In 1776–1790 about 1,000 copies of the first Catholic primer in Lithuanian – Mokslas skaitymo rašto lietuviško – were issued annually, and it continued to be published until 1864.
 Over 15,000 copies appeared in total.
 The Constitution of 3 May 1791 was translated into the Lithuanian language shortly after its adoption by the Great Sejm.

+Until the late 18th century the Roman origin theory of Lithuanians remained the most popular and the similarity of the Lithuanian language to Latin continued to be emphasized.

+Ignacy Jakub Massalski, the last Bishop of Vilnius (1762–1794) before the termination of the statehood of the Grand Duchy of Lithuania (1795), sought to ensure that priests working in Lithuanian rural parishes would use the Lithuanian language.
+Moreover, Massalski and Joachim Chreptowicz, Grand Chancellor of Lithuania, initiated the founding of the Commission of National Education and it was established by a resolution of the Sejm of the Polish–Lithuanian Commonwealth in 1793.
+The Commission of National Education introduced elementary education in pupils native languages instead of Latin, which meant a guarantee of elementary education in Lithuanian language in Lithuanians inhabited areas, however tuition in secondary and higher education institutions was conducted in Polish language.

 During the Kościuszko Uprising (1794) directive documents were distributed and appeals were published in various languages, including Lithuanian, also the Lithuanian language was used for sermons dedicated to the uprising (e.g. preached at Church of St. Johns, Vilnius and other churches, as well as in military units).